Commercial Property SDLT Calculator UK 2026

 £1,000,000£39,500£41,250£91,250

-Commercial SDLT is notably lower than BTL residential SDLT at every price point due to the absence of the 5% surcharge.
-For very high-value properties, commercial rates are also lower than standard residential rates because the maximum commercial rate is 5% vs 12% for residential.
+Commercial SDLT is dramatically lower than buy-to-let residential SDLT at every price point because the 5% additional-property surcharge never applies.
+At high values it is also lower than standard residential SDLT, since the commercial rate caps at 5% while residential reaches 10–12%.

 SDLT on Commercial Leases

-When taking a new commercial lease, SDLT may be payable on two elements:
+When you take a new commercial lease, SDLT may be payable on two separate elements:

-• Lease premium: A one-off payment to the landlord (similar to a purchase price).
-SDLT is calculated using the non-residential rates above.
+• Lease premium: a one-off capital payment to the landlord (treated like a purchase price), charged at the non-residential rates above.

 NPV of Rent BandSDLT Rate